На русском языке

 In 2002 the second book by Fedosin appeared, which was devoted to the development of the theory of relativity.
 [2] In this book the axioms of extended special theory of relativity (ESTR) were formulated.
 In ESTR it is proved that the constancy of the speed of light in all inertial reference frames, assumed by the special theory of relativity (STR), is the result of the procedure of spacetime measurements, in which two-way propagation of light (electromagnetic wave) is always used.
 This leads to the averaging of the wave velocity in all directions, regardless of the true speed of light and the velocity of the reference frame, making the effective speed of light constant for each observer.
 According to ESTR we can consider such an isotropic reference frame in which the fluxes of gravitons have the same intensity from all sides.
 This reference frame can be considered fixed relative to the electrogravitational vacuum as the medium consisting of the fluxes of gravitons.
 In ESTR it is also shown that the theory of relativity as the theory, which allows us to recalculate the results of measurements of the coordinates, time and physical quantities from one frame to another, depends on the wave representation, that is, on the type and the properties of the wave used for spacetime measurements.
 This dependence is expressed in particular through the Lorentz factor of the form ~ \sqrt {1 - (V/C)^2}, containing the effective wave velocity ~ C, which depends on the properties of the medium (e.g., the refractive index of the medium), and the velocity ~ V of the reference frame as its average velocity in the period of the wave.

-In his article in 2007 [3] Fedosin draws a deep analogy between the electromagnetic and gravitational fields, considering the similarity of their equations and the contribution that the field as the sources of energy-momentum must make in the result of determining the spacetime metric through the Hilbert-Einstein equations.
+In his article in 2007 [3] Fedosin draws a deep analogy between the electromagnetic and gravitational fields, considering the similarity of their equations and contribution that the field as sources of energy and energy flux must make in the result of determining the spacetime metric through the Hilbert-Einstein equations.
 Another article in 2008 [4] considers the violation of the equivalence principle, which is the methodological basis of GTR, as applied to the mass-energy of the gravitational field.
 The following article deals with the phenomenon of gravitation in the concept of gravitons (the Le Sage's theory of gravitation) in the framework of the Theory of Infinite Hierarchical Nesting of Matter.
 [5]

 Based on the concepts of gravitation as the force interaction which arises from the action of gravitons and conforms to the condition of Lorentz invariance in the inertial reference frames; the conventionality of the constancy of the speed of light, following from the measurement procedure; the dependence of the results of spacetime measurements on the type and the properties of the used wave; the assumption about the same propagation speed of gravitational and electromagnetic waves, based on the model of the electrogravitational vacuum and the assumed structure of the corresponding photons, in his book in 2009 Fedosin develops CTG with the help of postulated by him axioms of the metric theory of relativity (MTR) and the covariant force equations of motion suitable for all possible reference frames.
 [6] The structure of CTG also includes the gravitational field equations of LITG, which are generalized to any reference frames by means of replacing the metric tensor of the flat Minkowski spacetime by the metric tensor of the curved spacetime, and which use the operation of covariant differentiation.

 The covariant theory of gravitation must be considered in several aspects.
-On the one hand, CTG is the theory of the gravitational field.
-On the other hand, CTG describes the interaction of the gravitational field with the matter, and the gravitational force according to Newton second law leads to acceleration of bodies.
-Besides, the gravitational field and other sources of energy-momentum influence the propagation of wave quanta, change their velocity, energy and frequency.
+On the one hand, CTG is a theory of gravitational field.
+On the other hand, CTG describes interaction of gravitational field with matter, and gravitational force according to Newton second law leads to acceleration of bodies.
+Besides, the gravitational field and other sources of energy and energy flux influence the propagation of wave quanta, change their velocity, energy and frequency.
 This leads to the effective curvature of spacetime and to deviation of the form of the metric tensor from its value in the flat Minkowski spacetime.
 In turn, the metric tensor and its derivatives with respect to coordinates are involved in determining the gravitational force and the quantities, characterizing the gravitational field and the motion of bodies, from the perspective of the coordinate observer, in whose reference frame the metric is calculated.

 Newtonian gravitation